foliea/old_c_projects/README.md

 Using C standard library was forbidden for some project so I reinvented the wheel a few times.

-I used to develop on FreeBsd when I did this projects.
-Some are also working under Linux/Unix environment, but others won't work.
+I used to work on FreeBSD when I did this projects.
+Some are also working under Linux/Unix environment, but some just don't.

 ## bsq